-Our range of Condensation Solutions include Sempatap, Sempatap Thermal, Sempafloor and Dehumidifiers
+Our range of solutions include Sempatap, Sempatap Thermal, Sempafloor and Dehumidifiers

 The air in a property holds water vapour in varying amounts.
 The amount is dependent on the room temperature, warm air can hold more moisture than cold air.
 When moist air comes into contact with a colder surface, the air is unable to retain the same amount of moisture and the water is released to form condensation on the surface which then triggers the mould to grow.